 LMU hired Jack McCormick as its newest Strength and Conditioning Coach.

-Under his post, McCormick works with the LMU baseball, women's basketball, women's tennis, men's rowing, golf and cheer programs.
+Under his post, McCormick works with the LMU baseball, men's soccer, women's tennis, men's rowing, golf and swimming programs.

 While at UMass, McCormick worked directly with more than 10 programs, including men's and women's basketball, baseball, women's volleyball, and men's and women's soccer.

 Prior to working at UMass, McCormick earned his master's degree at Fresno State University.
 While pursuing the degree, he served as the strength and conditioning intern with the Bulldogs' men's basketball and women's equestrian teams.
 During that same period, he interned with the San Jose Sharks of the NHL as well as the Connecticut Sun of the WNBA.
 His work at the professional level also includes serving as a volunteer assistant with the New York Rangers of the NHL during the summer of 2013.